Angmo-finance/angmo-finance.github.io/content/posts/accounts-overview.md

 <!--more-->

-In the [last post](/posts/budget-and-tracking/), I have explained how I understood my financial situation and released the funds for better use.
+[Previously](/posts/budget-and-tracking/), I have explained how I understood my financial situation and released the funds for better use.
 I also found out I have multiple goals, so I would need different accounts for different needs.

 ### Emergency fund

 All starts with an emergency fund.
-The idea is to preserve a relatively small amount of money for a long time.
-And it must be available immediately in case of emergency.
+The idea is to save some money for "rainy days".
+The recommended amount is 3 to 6 times of average monthly expenses.
+For example, if I spend $4000 per month, I'll need $12000-$24000 stashed away.
+And a large part of this amount should be available immediately in case of emergency.

 For that, I use [Singlife](https://singlife.com).
 It is a *capital guaranteed* insurance saving plan that provides 1.5% p.a. return on the first $10,000 and 1% p.a. on amounts above that.
 There is no lock-in period, and withdrawals are instant.
 It is crucial to mention that *returns are not guaranteed* and could be revised at any time.
 At the time of my enrollment, the plan returns were 2.5% p.a. but it has reduced to 1.5% since then.
 While the current interest rate is relatively low, it still covers inflation[^1].
 And it is 1% p.a. more than my bank's account[^2].